-- Wheelchairs cannot usually be fixed securely in the cabin so will usually be stored in the hold.
-If you have a powered wheelchair, check before flying that the battery is a dry cell type.
-It may be helpful to put a note on your wheelchair explaining how it works. - Airlines are required to make all reasonable efforts to provide appropriate seating for your needs such as ensuring the person travelling with you is seated next to you.
+Wheelchairs cannot always be fixed securely in the cabin so will usually be stored in the hold.

+Airlines are required to make all reasonable efforts to provide appropriate seating for your needs, such as ensuring the person travelling with you is seated next to you.